adamking/QuantumCat/website/README.md

 ## ⚠️ Disclaimer

-$QCAT, $ALIVECAT, and $DEADCAT are memecoins created for entertainment purposes only.
+$CATBOX, $LIVECAT, and $DEADCAT are memecoins created for entertainment purposes only.
 They have no intrinsic value, no utility, and no expectation of financial return or profit.
-These tokens are deployed on Base L2 as ERC-20 tokens for affordable gameplay.
+These tokens are deployed on [Base L2](https://base.org/) as ERC-20 tokens for affordable gameplay.
 Cryptocurrency markets are extremely volatile and speculative.
 Never purchase more tokens than you can afford to lose completely.
 This is not financial advice.

 Just like Schrödinger's cat, your investment may exist in multiple states simultaneously.
-Observing your wallet may collapse the wave function. **Trading costs ~$0.01 on Base vs $20-50 on Ethereum - Base makes the gameplay possible!** Past performance is not indicative of future results.
+Observing your wallet may collapse the wave function. **Trading costs ~$0.01 on Base L2 vs $20-50 on Ethereum - Base L2 makes the gameplay possible!** Past performance is not indicative of future results.

 ## 🤝 Contributing